Civil Georgia | Georgia’s Foreign Trade Up 35.3% in January-September

 Georgia’s Foreign Trade Up 35.3% in January-September

-Georgia’s foreign trade turnover of goods amounted to USD 13.6 billion between January-September 2022 – a 35.3% increase as compared to the same period last year, according to the preliminary estimates released by the National Statistics Office (Geostat) on October 13.
+Georgia’s foreign trade turnover of goods amounted to USD 13.6 billion between January-September 2022 – a 35.3% increase as compared to the same period last year, according to the preliminary data released by the National Statistics Office (Geostat) on 19 October.

 Also Read: